blogdaren/PHPCreeper/README.md

 ```
 2、Edit the global config file named **global.php**:
 ```
-attention: this file don't need to be changed unless you want to introduce a new global sub-config file
+warning: this file don't need to be changed unless you want to introduce a new global sub-config file
 ```
 3、Edit the global sub-config file named **database.php** like this:
 ```